emileaben/ixp-country-jedi/README.md

 This codebase contains a couple of scripts to make probe mesh measurements feasible/easy.

+Monthly runs of this code for all countries with enough diversity in RIPE Atlas probes can be found here: https://sg-pub.ripe.net/emile/ixp-country-jedi/

 The way the scripts are used/tested is to first create a directory for your measurement campaign, and run the scripts as follows: